dotnet/docs/docs/architecture/blazor-for-web-forms-developers/index.md

 ---
 title: Blazor for ASP.NET Web Forms Developers
-description: An introductory guide to Blazor for ASP.NET Web Forms developers.
-Learn how to build full-stack web apps with .NET using Blazor and .NET Core in a simple and familiar way.
+description: Learn how to build full-stack web apps with .NET using Blazor and .NET Core in a simple and familiar way.
 author: danroth27
 ms.author: daroth
 ms.date: 09/11/2019